gitjonez/recipe/pie-crust/README.md

 1. Chop the butter into 1/2 inch squares and evenly place over the flour mixture in the food processor
 1. Replace the top and pulse about once per second until the chunks of butter are smaller than a grain of rice.
-About 10-20 times – it might not resemble dough yet
+About 10-15 times – it might not resemble dough yet
 1. Remove the plunger and while holding down the pulse button pour in the water over a 3-4 second pulse
-1. Replace the plunger and resume one pulse per second 5-10 pulses until things start to clump up slightly
+1. Replace the plunger and resume one pulse per second for 5-10 pulses until things start to clump up slightly.
 1. Remove the lid and without contacting the blade you should be able squish the mixture into into a clump.
-If it's not holding together at all, try another 2-3 Tbsp ice cold water, as above
+If it's *not* mostly integrated or holding together at all, or very dry, try another 2-3 Tbsp ice cold water, as above.
+The dough will probably seem too dry but should appear more most when forming a ball.
 1. If it's a warm day, form a big ball, squish into rough disk and rest in the fridge for ~40-50 minutes.
 1. Take half the dough and roll with flour into a pie crust,